Mode locking: Passive mode locking

 Saturable absorbers are commonly liquid organic dyes, but they can also be made from doped crystals and semiconductors.
 Semiconductor absorbers tend to exhibit very fast response times (~100 fs), which is one of the factors that determines the final duration of the pulses in a passively mode-locked laser.
 In a colliding-pulse mode-locked laser the absorber steepens the leading edge, while the lasing medium steepens the trailing edge of the pulse.

 There are also passive mode-locking schemes that do not rely on materials that directly display an intensity-dependent absorption.
 In these methods, nonlinear optical effects in intracavity components are used to provide a method of selectively amplifying high-intensity light in the cavity and attenuation of low-intensity light.
 One of the most successful schemes is called Kerr-lens mode locking (KLM), also sometimes called "self-mode-locking".
-This uses a nonlinear optical process, the optical Kerr effect, which results in high-intensity light being focussed differently from low-intensity light.
+This uses a nonlinear optical process, the optical Kerr effect, which results in high-intensity light being focused differently from low-intensity light.
 By careful arrangement of an aperture in the laser cavity, this effect can be exploited to produce the equivalent of an ultra-fast response-time saturable absorber.

-Hybrid modelocking
+Hybrid mode locking

-In some semiconductor lasers a combination of the two above techniques can be used.
+In some semiconductor lasers, a combination of the two above techniques can be used.
 Using a laser with a saturable absorber and modulating the electrical injection at the same frequency the laser is locked at, the laser can be stabilized by the electrical injection.
 This has the advantage of stabilizing the phase noise of the laser and can reduce the timing jitter of the pulses from the laser.